kigold/iac_pulumi_sample/README.md

   pulumi destroy
   ```

-NB: You would need to maually delete the images that was created
+NB: You would need to maually delete the images that were created

-NB: This was done using Windows 11 and should work as is for other Os (might need minor tinkering).
+NB: This was done using Windows 11 and should work as is for other Os (might require minor tinkering).

 ## Roadmap
  - [x] IaC with Docker Provider using Typescript